 Description: Algebra 1 is the first course in the Common Core Traditional Pathway for High School Mathematics.
-This comprehensive course emphasizes equation-solving procedures, understanding and graphing functions and problem-solving strategies.
-Major topics include solving equations, inequalities and their systems, linear and quadratic functions, exponents, polynomials and factoring, and data analysis and probability.
+This comprehensive course emphasizes equation-solving procedures, understanding and graphing functions, and problem-solving strategies.
+Major topics include equations, inequalities, systems, linear and quadratic functions, exponents, polynomials and factoring, and data analysis and probability.